elastic/package-registry/ASSETS.md

-# Integration package assets
+# Package assets

-This doc is to describe all the assets available in the integration packages and some details around each asset.
+This doc is to describe all the assets available in the packages and some details around each asset.

 ## General Assets